isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-12-post-the-bastin-collection-on-raffles.md

 [^22]:Raffles, S. (1820, April 8). *[Autograph letters from Lady Raffles to Raffles’ cousin, Reverend Dr. Thomas Raffles](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202100119)*.
 (Call no.: RRARE 959.5703092 RAF)

-[^23]:Marsden, W. (1838).
-A brief memoir of the life and writings of the late William Marsden written by himself: With notes from his correspondence.
+[^23]:Marsden, W. (1838). *[A brief memoir of the life and writings of the late William Marsden written by himself: With notes from his correspondence](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4296117)*.
 London: Printed by J. L. Cox.
 (Call no.: RRARE 941.0730924 MAR; Microfilm no.: NL18261)

-[^24]:Marsden, W. (1811).
-The history of Sumatra: Containing an account of the government, laws, customs, and manners of the native inhabitants, with a description of the natural productions, and a relation of the ancient political state of the island.
+[^24]:Marsden, W. (1811). *[The history of Sumatra: Containing an account of the government, laws, customs, and manners of the native inhabitants, with a description of the natural productions, and a relation of the ancient political state of the island](https://eresources.nlb.gov.sg/printheritage/detail/4f730f43-ac00-4177-920f-3f01259ccb09.aspx)*.
 London: Printed for the author by J. M’Creery.
 Retrieved from BookSG.

-[^25]:Marsden, W. (1812).
-A grammar of the Malayan language with an introduction and praxis.
+[^25]:Marsden, W. (1812). *[A grammar of the Malayan language with an introduction and praxis](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202584508)*.
 London: Cox and Baylis.
 (Call no.: RRARE  499.28321 DIC)

-[^26]:Marsden, W. (1812).
-A dictionary of the Malayan language, in two parts, Malayan and English and English and Malayan = Loghat Melayu ia-itu pada menyatakan Bahasa Melayu dan Bahasa Inggeris.
+[^26]:Marsden, W. (1812). *[A dictionary of the Malayan language, in two parts, Malayan and English and English and Malayan = Loghat Melayu ia-itu pada menyatakan Bahasa Melayu dan Bahasa Inggeris](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4309469)*.
 London: Cox and Baylis.
 (Call no.: Malay RRARE 499.13 MAR)

 [^27]:Raffles, T.S.
-(1829).
-Map of the island of Sumatra constructed chiefly from surveys taken by order of the late Sir Thomas Stamford Raffles.
+(1829). *[Map of the island of Sumatra constructed chiefly from surveys taken by order of the late Sir Thomas Stamford Raffles](https://eresources.nlb.gov.sg/printheritage/detail/6ac8dcf7-cc74-40fd-9c47-6c20169d3191.aspx)*.
 London: Published for the proprietor, by J. Gardner.
 Retrieved from BookSG.

-[^28]:Leyden, J, (1821).
-Malay annals.
+[^28]:Leyden, J, (1821). *[Malay annals](https://eresources.nlb.gov.sg/printheritage/detail/403dde58-c3c4-4a53-ba21-f11e813f434f.aspx)*.
 London: Longman.
 Retrieved from BooKSG.

-[^29]:Horsfield, T. (1824).
-Zoological researchers in Java, and the neighbouring islands.
+[^29]:Horsfield, T. (1824). *[Zoological researchers in Java, and the neighbouring islands](https://eresources.nlb.gov.sg/printheritage/detail/c82861cf-b4ab-4441-876c-62eda77ac466.aspx)*.
 London: Printed by Kingsbury, Parbury & Allen.
 Retrieved from BookSG.

-[^30]:Low, J. (1836).
-A dissertation on the soil & agriculture of the British settlement of Penang, or Prince of Wales Island, in the straits of Malacca; including Province Wellesley on the Malayan peninsula.
+[^30]:Low, J. (1836). *[A dissertation on the soil & agriculture of the British settlement of Penang, or Prince of Wales Island, in the straits of Malacca; including Province Wellesley on the Malayan peninsula](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202677866)*.
 With brief references to the settlements of Singapore & Malacca.
 Singapore: Printed at the Singapore Free Press Office.
 (Call no. RRARE 630.9595123 LOW)

 [^31]:Milne, W.C.
-(1820).
-Retrospect of the first ten years of the Protestant mission to China.
+(1820). *[Retrospect of the first ten years of the Protestant mission to China](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5031135)*.
 Malacca: Printed at the Anglo-Chinese Press.
 (Call no.: RARARE 266.40951 MIL)

-[^32]:Eschelskroon, S. (1781).
-Beschreibung der Insel Sumatra: Besonders in Ansehung des Handels, und der dahin gehèorigen Merkwèurdigkeiten.
+[^32]:Eschelskroon, S. (1781). *[Beschreibung der Insel Sumatra: Besonders in Ansehung des Handels, und der dahin gehèorigen Merkwèurdigkeiten](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12337536)*.
 Hamburg: Carl Ernst Bohn.
 (Call no.: RRARE 915.9810421 ESC; Microfilm no.: NL28460)